All Episodes

 Pelosi.

-Tom DeLay recommended Pelosi be woman of the year, Time Magazine.
+Tom DeLay recommended Pelosi be Woman of the Year, Time magazine.

-There could be a lot here that this is no doubt not going to please Hillary.
+This is no doubt not going to please Hillary.

-But it nevertheless, folks, I have to take a break here, but I want to go on the record.
+But nevertheless, folks, I have to take a break here, but I want to go on the record.

 He is the man responsible for the Democrats winning the House.